 Germany’s election is less clear in its lessons.
 While the AFD received a surprising amount of seats—a result which will no doubt affect policies regarding refugees in the country—Angela Merkel and her party still retain a firm grip on power.
 Furthermore, many of the other minority parties, while they didn’t receive as large of percentages as the AFD, put out strong pro-refugee slogans during their campaign, including, “We must put integration into action, not sit it out.”
 Rather than revealing a unified Germany or indicating the clear victory of one side of this debate, the German election showed a nation at odds with itself.
 More than anything, the German election has shown that the question of integration is still a dynamic one, one that is still in the process of being decided.

 In the meantime, however, the testimony of Germans involved in integration at various levels shows that a sort of “awareness” for Willkommenskultur is starting to develop in Germany.
-Only time whether it will triumph or fail—and with it, the idea of multiculturalism as a whole.
+Only time can tell whether it will triumph or fail—and with it, the idea of multiculturalism as a whole.

 Alexandra C. Price